Cloud-Awesome/Cloud-Awesome/documentation/style-guide.md

 - Where referenced guides disagree, highlight your decision
 - Examples, etc...
 - Have plenty of footnotes/references where required to save on duplicating stuff
+- yaml pipelines for testing conformation to style guide

 ### Solution Documentation
 - XML comments